-Adaptability - A bank should be able to generate aggregate risk data to meet a broad range of on-demand, ad hoc risk management reporting requests, including requests during crisis situations, requests due to changing internal needs and requests to meet supervisory queries.
+Adaptability - A bank should be able to generate aggregate risk data to meet a broad range of on-demand, ad hoc risk management reporting requests, including requests during stress/crisis situations, requests due to changing internal needs and requests to meet supervisory queries.

-- 39. A bank's risk data aggregation capabilities should be flexible and adaptable to meet ad hoc data requests as needed, and forward-looking to assess emerging risks.
-Adaptability will enable banks to conduct better risk management, including forecasting information, as well as to support stress testing and scenario analyses. - 40.
-Adaptability includes: - (a) Data aggregation processes that are flexible and enable risk data to be aggregated for assessment and quick decision-making; - (b) Capabilities for data customisation to users' needs (eg dashboards, key takeaways, anomalies), to drill down as needed, and to produce "flash" summary reports; - (c) Capabilities to incorporate new developments on the organisation of the business and/or external factors that influence the bank's risk profile or the requirements to measure its components; and - (d) Capabilities to incorporate changes in the regulatory framework. - 41.
-Supervisors expect banks to be able to generate subsets of data based on requested scenarios or resulting from economic events.
-For example, a bank should be able to aggregate risk data quickly on country credit exposures11 as of a specified date based on a list of countries, as well as industry credit exposures as of a specified date based on a list of industry types across all business lines and geographic areas.
+48. A bank's risk data aggregation capabilities should be flexible and adaptable to meet ad hoc data requests, as needed, and to assess emerging risks.
+Adaptability will enable banks to conduct better risk management, including forecasting information, as well as to support stress testing and scenario analyses.

+- 49. Adaptability includes: - (a) Data aggregation processes that are flexible and enable risk data to be aggregated for assessment and quick decision-making; - (b) Capabilities for data customisation to users' needs (eg dashboards, key takeaways, anomalies), to drill down as needed, and to produce quick summary reports; - (c) Capabilities to incorporate new developments on the organisation of the business and/or external factors that influence the bank's risk profile; and - (d) Capabilities to incorporate changes in the regulatory framework.

+50. Supervisors expect banks to be able to generate subsets of data based on requested scenarios or resulting from economic events.
+For example, a bank should be able to aggregate risk data quickly on country credit exposures as of a specified date based on a list of countries, as well as industry credit exposures as of a specified date based on a list of industry types across all business lines and geographic areas.